What to say at a funeral

 The other thing that people often say at a funeral is ‘if you need anything, just let me know’.
 While this is usually well-meaning, it does place the responsibility for asking for help onto the bereaved person.
 If you want to help, be specific in your offer.
 How exactly you can help will of course depend on the individual.

-Catherine Betley, Managing Director, Professional Help Limited & GriefChat®
+Contributed by Catherine Betley, Managing Director of Professional Help Limited & GriefChat®

 Catherine has over 20 years experience of managing counselling and therapy organisations, starting and developing new projects and ventures and delivering training and support to a huge range of organisations.

 She has worked in business and across the voluntary and community sector at local, regional and national levels, including a serving as Director of Services for Cruse Bereavement Care, the world’s largest bereavement charity.

 Catherine is currently Managing Director of Professional Help Limited, which delivers confidential and impartial support and counselling including employee support, critical incident response and bereavement counselling.
 In 2017, Catherine set up GriefChat® which enables bereaved people to chat instantly online to a qualified bereavement counsellor.
 GriefChat won the ‘Best Bereavement Support Website’ category at the 2018 Good Funeral Awards.

 We know that no-one can understand exactly what your loss feels like to you.
 But we do understand that it’s sometimes easier to talk to someone outside of your friends and family about grief and the impact bereavement has on your life.
 This is why we offer the GriefChat service.